joelnitta/gameto-barcode-review/README.md

 Rscript R/render.R
 ```

-The rendered .docx file should appear in `results/`.
+The rendered docx (used for submission to journal) and pdf (pre-print) files should appear in `results/`.